 - Crying when petting or being picked up

 - Weakness in the hindquarters

 - Limping or staggering

 - Refusal to bend neck down to their food/water dishes

 - Dragging the hindquarters

 You can take steps to help keep your Dachshund’s spine from degenerating and causing severe problems.
-Keep your Dachshund at their ideal body weight, make sure they get plenty of exercise, and do not allow them to jump on and off furniture onto hard flooring.
+Keep your Dachshund at their ideal body weight, make sure they get plenty of exercises, and do not allow them to jump on and off furniture onto hard flooring.
 You can also give a joint supplement that will help combat any changes to the spine.

 2. Back Sprains

 Many times people assume when their Dachshund experiences pain in their back it must be IVDD.
 However, Dachshunds tend to strain or sprain their back and just need time to rest.
 Anti-inflammatory medications may be necessary to give your Doxie a bit of relief and let the muscles along the spine relax and heal.

 Crate rest is also usually prescribed when your Dachshund has a back sprain.
 Sometimes it only takes a week of crate rest for them to be completely back to normal but it can take longer, up to six weeks if it is a severe sprain.